Enhance what already exists

 coordinates our measures to reduce emissions

-Trees with large roots can cause damage to our pipeline infrastructure and therefore pose a safety risk to employees and people in the vicinity.
-In order to prevent such a risk by avoiding damage to the roots, we are trialling a non-invasive, above-ground method that allows us to check the location of roots without having to expose them.
-In this way, we can significantly reduce the impact on the environment and the disruption to urban traffic.
+Trees with large roots can cause damage to our pipeline infrastructure and could, therefore, pose a risk to the health and safety of employees and people in the vicinity.
+In preventing such a risk, in order to avoid damaging the roots, we are trialling a non-invasive, above-ground method that allows us to check the location of the roots without having to expose them.
+In this way, we are able to significantly reduce the encroachment on the environment and the disruption to urban traffic.

-coordinates the maintenance of our green spaces with his team
+with his team - coordinates, among other things, the maintenance of our green spaces

 Blau getöntes, geometrisch geschnittenes Portrait von Felix Braun, Koordinator für die Pflege von Grünflächen.